Improved bounds for noisy group testing with constant tests per item: Main results

 \section{Main results}

-With the test design and notation in place, we are now in a position to state our main results. \Thm s~\ref{thm_COMP}, \ref{thm_DD} and \ref{thm:shanCAP} are the centerpiece of this paper featuring improved bounds for the noisy group testing problem for the general $p-q$ model.
-We follow up with a discussion of the combinatorics underlying both algorithms.
-Subsequently, we show how the bounds simplify when we consider the special cases of the Z, the reverse Z and Binary Symmetric Channel.
-Finally, we derive sufficient conditions under which {\tt DD} provably outperforms the {\tt COMP} algorithm and compare the bounds of our constant-column design against the Bernoulli design employed in prior literature.
+With the test design and notation in place, we are now in a position to state our main results. \Thm s~\ref{thm_COMP}, \ref{thm_DD} are the centerpiece of this paper, featuring improved bounds for the noisy group testing problem for the general $p-q$ model.
+We follow up in Section \ref{sec:comb} with a discussion of the combinatorics underlying both algorithms, and provide a converse bound in Section \ref{sec:channel}.
+Subsequently, in Section \ref{sec:standard} we show how the bounds simplify when we consider the special cases of the Z, the reverse Z and Binary Symmetric Channel.
+Finally, in Section \ref{sec:better} we derive sufficient conditions under which {\tt DD}\ requires fewer tests than the {\tt COMP} algorithm and compare the bounds of our constant-column design against the Bernoulli design employed in prior literature.